2018 Pakistani presidential election

 Presidential elections were held in Pakistan on 4 September 2018.
-The elections saw Arif Alvi of PTI being elected as the 13th President of Pakistan after defeating Fazal-ur-Rehman of MMA and Aitzaz Ahsan of PPP.
-Although the incumbent President Mamnoon Hussain, whose term was to expire on 9th September 2018, was eligible for re-election, he declined to take part.
+The elections saw Arif Alvi of PTI being elected as the 13th president of Pakistan after defeating Fazal-ur-Rehman of MMA and Aitzaz Ahsan of PPP.
+Although incumbent president Mamnoon Hussain, whose term was to expire on 9 September 2018, was eligible for re-election, he declined to take part.

 The PTI-led government coalition nominated a founding member of the party Arif Alvi, right after a week of the announcement of the official victory of PTI in the general elections.
 The PPP on the other hand took a solo flight in announcing the candidature of PPP stalwart, a law expert and a veteran politician Aitzaz Ashan without having done the consensus with the remaining opposition.
 Against PTI's Alvi and PPP's Ahsan, the PML-N-led Opposition came up with Fazal-ur-Rehman, the leader of Far-right Islamist MMA, as their joint candidate.

 The Elections witnessed a decisive victory for Arif Alvi who managed to get 352 votes from the Electoral College.
 Opposition's Fazal-ur-Rehman followed with 184 votes, while Aitzaz Ahsan got only 124 votes.
 Alvi managed to emerge victorious in Punjab, KPK, and Balochistan, as well as the Parliament.
 Meanwhile, Aitzaz Ahsan was triumphant in Sindh.
 Although having a higher vote count than Ahsan, Fazal-ur-Rehman wasn't able to win in the Parliament or any Provincial Assembly.

-The President-elect Arif Alvi was sworn in as the 13th President of Pakistan on 9th September 2018.
+President-elect Arif Alvi was sworn in as the 13th president of Pakistan on 9 September 2018.